One Paycheck from the Edge: Housing Cost Burden in the US

 Explore the data about housing cost burden in America

-Cost burden affects every part of the United States, though not equally.
+Housing affordability affects every part of the United States, though not equally.
 The dashboard below maps household-level data so you can see what affordability looks like where you live, where you work, or where you are simply curious about.
 Start by searching for a county to get a closer look.
-You can also switch between the 30 percent threshold (cost burdened) and the 50 percent threshold (severely cost burdened) to see how the picture changes at each level.
+You can also switch between the 30 percent threshold (cost-burdened) and the 50 percent threshold (severely cost-burdened) to see how the picture changes at each level.
 This data is sourced from the US Census Bureau American Community Survey, the most comprehensive ongoing measure of household economic conditions in the country.

 In the interactive dashboard below, the darker the shade of a county or state, the larger the share of households whose housing costs exceed the chosen threshold.
 Please note that the interactive dashboard works best on a desktop.